nvmwill/nexmo-developer/_documentation/en/video/guides/archive-broadcast-layout.md

 <!-- OPT-TODO:[start archive](/developer/rest/#start_archive)
 [start broadcast](/developer/rest/#start_broadcast) -->

 The default dimensions are 640x480 pixels (SD landscape).
-You can also set a composed archive or broadcast to use a 480x640 (SD portrait), 1280x720 (HD landscape), 720x1280 (HD portrait), 1920x1080 (FHD landscape), or 1080x1920 (FHD portrait) resolution when you call the start archive or start broadcast method of the OpenTok REST API.
+You can also set a composed archive or broadcast to use a 480x640 (SD portrait), 1280x720 (HD landscape), 720x1280 (HD portrait), 1920x1080 (FHD landscape), or 1080x1920 (FHD portrait) resolution when you call the start archive or start broadcast method of the REST API.

 The following default rules are applied to elements: